 To nullify the DUMMY parameter, code the DSNAME parameter on the overriding DD statement and assign a data set name other than NULLFILE.
 To nullify all the parameters on a DD statement other than DCB, code DUMMY on the overriding DD statement.
+If you code DUMMY on a DD statement, all other parameters on the DD statement, with the exception of the DCB parameter, are ignored.
+However, all parameters are syntax checked so they must be correct.
 (The DUMMY parameter is described in detail in the chapter, "Defining a Dummy Data Set.")